 A patinated bronze sculpture by John Willis Good (1845-1878) depicting an English countryside Fox hunting scene.
 A saddled horse dutifully standing astride his master, whip in hand, whilst the hounds gather around the captured Fox.
 Set over a naturalistic bronze base.
 Excellent rich brown patination.
 Signed ' J Willis Good 1872' to bronze.

 Dimensions: H 30m W 60cm D 28cm

 19th century English sculptor John Willis Good, born in 1845 produced outstanding works of craftsmanship in bronze, sterling silver and plated-bronze.
 Focusing on hunting and equestrian themes, he created sculptures which were comparable to the masters of the French animalier school.
 His talent and success came to a shocking end when he shot himself in his studio on Fulham Road in 1878.
-Good exhibited hsi works between 1870 and 1878 and the Royal Academy and received much public attention and acclaim.
+Good exhibited his works between 1870 and 1878 with the Royal Academy and received much public attention and acclaim.

 Item Number: 2510225